 You can adjust the level of noise cancelling on both headphones and to do so with the Marshall Monitor II ANC, you’ll need the companion app.
 There are several levels to its noise cancelling and it also has a monitor mode to allow you to hear ambient noise.
 On the Sony WH-1000XM4, you’ll also need the app to do any sort of ANC adjusting.
 A nice feature it has is that you can cup your hand over the left earcup and it will automatically activate the mics on the headphones to amplify ambient sounds.

-The Marshall Monitor II ANC and the Sony WH-1000XM4 both sound great.
-They don’t have exaggerated bass that you’ll find in other headphones.
-However, that doesn’t mean that their low frequency output is weak, it’s just not overemphasized.
-They are both capable of delivering tight and controlled bass output that is more than needed for listening.
+The Marshall Monitor II ANC sound great.
+It doesn’t have exaggerated bass that you’ll find in other headphones.
+However, that doesn’t mean that its low frequency output is weak, it’s just not overemphasized.
+It’s capable of delivering tight and controlled bass output that is more than needed for listening.
 If you are a basshead, you can do some EQ tweaking to get the bass output that you like.
+On the other hand, the Sony WH-1000XM4 has a bloated bass response that can muddy the entire sound.

 The Sony WH-1000XM4 supports SBC, AAC and LDAC, whereas the Marshall Monitor II ANC only supports SBC.